 Initially, we planted the three sisters.
 Later on, we incorporated greens such as amaranth (bledo), yerba mora, and apazote, among other crops.
 Each season begins with a traditional Maya ceremony to ask permission to Mother Earth and the Creator to break the land and bless the seeds.
 Before we harvest corn, another ceremony is offered to thank the Creator and Mother Earth for all that has been produced.
 The garden continues to be a place for cultural sharing and sustaining ancestral practices.

-The IAH Garden has been based at the farm since 2007.
-With an emphasis on teaching, learning, and research, it aims to serve educational and research needs related to Indigenous food security while increasing participants’ knowledge and access to both traditional and non-traditional plants.
-As with the other Indigenous plots at the farm, the IAH Garden is guided by the principle that ‘food is medicine,’ and thus that a holistic understanding of health and healing includes the food that people eat.
-In addition to its international, community-based research, the IAH Garden engages with numerous regional Aboriginal Youth school and community organizations.
-It hosts the Culturally Relevant Urban Wellness program, which brings urban Aboriginal and recent immigrant youth to the IAH garden from March to October.
-To find out more about the program read the program booklet here, watch the CRUW video here, or find regular updates on the CRUW blog.
+The Indigenous Health Garden has been based at the farm since 2007, and until 2013 was overseen by the former Institute for Aboriginal Health.
+As part of the Indigenous Research Partnerships Group within UBC’s Faculty of Land and Food Systems, the IHG emphasises teaching, learning, and research.
+It aims to serve educational and research needs related to Indigenous food sovereignty while increasing participants’ knowledge and access to both traditional and non-traditional plants.
+As with the other Indigenous programs at the UBC Farm, the IHG is guided by the principle that ‘food is medicine,’ and thus that a holistic understanding of health and healing includes the food that people eat.
+In addition to its international, community-based research, the IHG supports three main program areas:

 The farm’s Indigenous projects and programming are made possible through long standing relationships with many organizations and individuals, including:

 - First Nations House of Learning

 - Aboriginal Health & Natural Products Laboratory (Faculty of Land and Food Systems)

 - Faculty of Land and Food Systems